bluegreen-labs/LUCAS_landscape_elements/README.md

 │   ├── features       <- Scripts to turn raw data into features for modeling.
 │   │   └── 02_build_features.py
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions.
+│   └── models         <- Scripts to train models and then use trained models to make │       │                 predictions.
-│   │   ├── 03_train_model.py
+│       ├── 03_train_model.py
-│   │   └── 04_predict_model.py
+│       └── 04_predict_model.py
-│   │
+│
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── 05_visualize.py
 │
 └── .gitignore         <- Indicates which files should be ignored when pushing.
 ```